novaenext/ipipeline/README.md

     print(f'results - x: {x}, y: {y}, z: {z}')
 ```

-**Building:**
+**Pipeline:**

-The pipeline instance is the entry point for the user code, through it nodes (tasks) and connections (relationships between tasks) can be added.
-This process internally builds a graph (workflow) that is not directly used by the user.
+A pipeline is the entry point for the user code, through it the nodes (tasks) and connections (relationships between tasks) added are represented as a graph (workflow).
+The graph is used by the executor and is not visible to the user.

 ```python
 pipeline = Pipeline('p1', tags=['example'])